College of Saint Mary logo

 Key Highlights

-• Accredited as a four-year college by the Higher Learning Commission since 1955.
+• Achieved full four-year college accreditation from the Higher Learning Commission in 1955.

-• Located on its South-Central Omaha campus since 1955.
+• Located on its current South-Central Omaha campus since 1955, offering a stable and dedicated learning space.

 Timeline